5 Bereavement Leave Mistakes That Dental, Optometry, & Veterinary Practices Make

 HR for Health creates customized HR policies (including leave issues) for clients.
-With our guidance, you can help your team members through their grief while sidestepping legal issues.
+With our guidance, you can help your team members through their grief while sidestepping legal matters.

-Did you know that HR for Health monitors all of the federal, state, and local laws and regulations that affect your practice?
-If you have questions about paid and unpaid time off issues — including bereavement leave —please reach out to us.
+Did you know that HR for Health monitors all federal, state, and local laws and regulations that affect your practice?
+If you have questions about paid and unpaid time off issues — including bereavement leave —please get in touch with us.
 Schedule a consultation now to learn more.

 Quick note: This is not to be taken as legal or HR advice.
 Since employment laws change over time and can vary by location and industry, consult a lawyer or HR expert for specific guidance.
 Learn about HR for Health's HR services.